clearpath-docs/robot-upgrade/README.md

-# Tutorial for upgrading robots from Ubuntu 18.04 + Melodic to 20.04 + Noetic
+# robot-upgrade

-In early 2020 Clearpath Robotics started supporting ROS Melodic running on Ubuntu 18.04 on our line of robots.
-New robots sold will begin shipping with ROS Melodic.
-Older robots will require the user to upgrade them themselves.
-This is a small tutorial explaining how to do that migration.
+Tutorial for upgrading robots from Ubuntu 18.04 with ROS Melodic to Ubuntu 20.04 with ROS Noetic.

 ## Cloning

 To clone this repository simply run

     git clone --recursive https://github.com/clearpath-docs/robot-upgrade.git

 ## Prerequisites

-To build this guide you must have sphinx installed via PIP:
+To build this guide you must have sphinx installed via `pip`:

     pip3 install sphinx

-## Buiding
+## Building

 To build the docs cd into the root folder of the repository and run the following commands:

     mkdir html